FanGShiYuu/Actor-Reasoner/README.md

 ```shell
 ollama run llama3
 ```
 You can choose any other LLM model provided by Ollama—just replace "llama3" with the model you want to use and change llm_agent.py line10 accordingly.
-Check [here](https://ollama.com/search) for more details.
+Check [here](https://ollama.com/search) for more details. (better with python3.10)

 #### 2. Install the dependent package
 ```shell